 So the first conclusion we can safely make is that there are a lot of Conservative voters who would seriously consider voting for a revived federalist Alberta Progressive Conservative Party if it had a realistic chance of getting rid of Ms. Smith and the UCP.

-We also know that a lot about the very high percentage of NDP members who signed up to vote for the leadership Naheed Nenshi in June 2024 did not remain members when it was time to renew their memberships.
+We also know that a lot of the very high percentage of NDP members who signed up to vote for the leadership Naheed Nenshi in June 2024 did not remain members when it was time to renew their memberships.

 This is quite normal after an Alberta-style public leadership race.
 But many of them, and many traditional NDP voters from the time before Mr. Nenshi appeared in the scene, have grown disillusioned with his passive leadership style over the past year.

-Dierdre Mitchell-MacLean, author of the Women of AB Poli Substack (Photo: Twitter/X/ Dierdre Mitchell-MacLean).
+Deirdre Mitchell-MacLean, author of the Women of AB Poli Substack (Photo: Twitter/X/ Dierdre Mitchell-MacLean).

 This would be especially true if a case could be made it would be the only way to get rid of Ms. Smith and her MAGA UCP, who in light of what is taking place before our eyes in the United States, are now perceived by many Albertans as a clear and present danger.